Sembly AI

 Improved Decision-Making Through Reduction of Bias

-Fact: Businesses using agentic AI in human resources report hiring 19% more females by eliminating gender bias (Eightfold AI).
+Fact: Businesses using agent-like AI in human resources report hiring 19% more females by eliminating gender bias (Eightfold AI).

 Timely Engagement Insights